ManarHelmy/OCT/README.md

 This helped **mitigate overfitting** and handle class imbalance effectively.

+## 📊 Results
+ Achieved **95% accuracy** on the test set.
+ Visualized predictions on sample OCT images.
+ Trained using CNN with data augmentation.

 ## 📈 Future Improvements
 - Hyperparameter tuning to further improve accuracy.
 - Model quantization for mobile deployment.